ImperialCollegeLondon/phenomedb/docs/source/pipeline_factory.rst

 phenomedb.pipeline_factory
 ==========================

-Pipelines can be created, registered with Airflow, and executed via the PipelineFactory.
+Pipelines can be created, registered with Airflow, and executed via the :class:`phenomedb.modules.PipelineFactory`.
 Using this approach removes the requirements for manually writing Airflow DAG files.

 Overview
 --------